 For the L’Artisan du Liban and Mawsam collaboration, Ziad Abi Karam worked with Minjara Editions’ Abdel Ader Abdel Wahab to execute his ideas.
-Under Abi Karam’s direction, the skilled Tripoli-based artisan handcrafted three unique pieces made of wood: a noble trunk inspired by those used decades ago in Lebanon to store precious possessions, a lamp modeled after the traditional Lebanese tarboush and a set of tables topped by colorful traditional Lebanese tiles produced by Shouf-based tile designer Blat el Atiq.
+Under Abi Karam’s direction, the skilled Tripoli-based artisan handcrafted three unique pieces made of wood: a noble trunk inspired by those used decades ago in Lebanon to store precious possessions, a lamp modeled after the traditional Lebanese tarboush and a set of tables topped by colourful traditional Lebanese tiles produced by Shouf-based tile designer Blat el Atiq.
 It’s the beauty of yesteryear restyled for the present era.

 Ghita Abi-Hanna, founder of Lebanese jewelry brand Margherita, created a new collection of jewelry for L’Artisan du Liban.
 The 11 pieces are handmade by artisan Hassan Wehbe and include necklaces, earrings, rings and one bracelet, all of them brass pieces dipped in silver, gold and rose gold, along with silver chains.
 Inspired by Beirut’s urban fabric and architecture, the new pieces feature the traditional Arabesque pattern used in tiles but decomposed and reborn in unexpected combinations that are both modern and innovative.